fuvty/fuvty/README.md

 Welcome to new friends, please don’t hesitate to reach out 🤗

 Want to know more about me ?
-Check out my [profile](http://nicsefc.ee.tsinghua.edu.cn/people/TianyuFu) and [recent events](https://www.notion.so/fuvty/Homepage-55f41fe192df49379ea39b69e8fc08f3).
+Check out my [recent events](https://fuvty.simple.ink/) and [profile](http://nicsefc.ee.tsinghua.edu.cn/people/TianyuFu)